 Planning is key.

-Taking time to properly plan a project and making minor tweaks along the way can help to avoid having to pull the plug completely on an EMR system, often with significant financial consequences for a practice.
+Taking time to properly plan a project and making minor tweaks along the way can help to avoid having to pull the plug completely on an EMR system, often with significant financial consequences for practice.
 This is also important in the planning of the computer network that will be used in the office, regardless of which software you decide to use.

 A useful tool to employ in making any significant transition is the concept of change management – which is essentially making changes in a planned and systematic fashion.
-The following ten principals of change management can be adapted to the implementation of an EMR system.
+The following ten principles of change management can be adapted to the implementation of an EMR system.

 Address the human side